apertium/apertium-quc/corpora/README.md

 * `utexas.src`: This should be the output of the morphological analyser
 * `utexas.ref`: This should be the hand-disambiguated output of the morphological analyser
 * `utexas.seg`: This should be corrected, segmented generation of the tagged output
+* `utexas.dep`: Dependency trees in VISLCG3 format
+  * The input is sentences from `utexas.ref`, passed through `cg-conv -a -l` and then hand-annotated for dependencies

 ## Generating CoNLL-U